syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/fastLine.png)

-### Fast Line Bitmap Chart
+### Fast line bitmap chart

-The fast line bitmap chart displays a series of line segments rendered using `WriteableBitmap`.
-The advantage of this chart is it can render a million data point in a fraction of seconds.
+The fast line bitmap chart displays a series of line segments that are rendered by using the `WriteableBitmap`.
+The advantage of this chart is rendering a million data points in a fraction of seconds.

-The following code snippet shows how to select a fast line bitmap chart.
+The following code snippet shows how to select a fast line bitmap chart:

 {% tabs %}